microsoft/Olive/components/perf-test/Readme.md

 python3 build_perf_test.py --onnxruntime_home <path_to_onnxruntime> --use_cuda --cuda_home <path_to_cuda> --cudnn_home <path_to_cudnn> --use_tensorrt --tensorrt_home <path_to_tensorrt> --use_ngraph
 ```

-**build_perf_test.py args**
+### build_perf_test.py args

 `--onnxruntime_home`:   Required.
 Your local ONNX Runtime source directory.

 `--use_cuda`: Flag to build ONNX runtime with CUDA execution provider.
 Required if you'd like to tune performace with CUDA execution provider and GPU is available on your machine.

-`--cuda_home`:The path to your cuda installation. e.g. /usr/local/cuda .
+`--cuda_home`: The path to your cuda installation. e.g. /usr/local/cuda .
 Required if --use_cuda is used.

 `--cuda_version`: Optional.
 The version of CUDA toolkit to use.
 Auto-detect if not specified. e.g. 9.0

-`--cudnn_home`: The path to your cuDNN installation which contains libcudnn.so files.
+`--cudnn_home`: The path to your cuDNN installation which contains libcudnn.so* files.
 Required if --use_cuda is used.

 `--use_tensorrt`: Flag to build ONNX runtime with TensorRT execution provider.
 Required if you'd like to tune performace with TensorRT execution provider and GPU is available on your machine.

-`--tensorrt_home`: The path to your TensorRT installation, which contains lib/libnvinfer.so.
+`--tensorrt_home`: The path to your TensorRT installation, which contains lib/libnvinfer.so*.
 Required if --use_tensorrt is used.

 `--use_ngraph`: Flag to build ONNX runtime with nGraph execution provider.
+Required if you'd like to tune performance with nGraph.

 `--use_mklml`: Flag to build ONNX runtime with MKLML execution provider.
+Required if you'd like to tune performance with MKLML.

 `--variants`: Optional.
 Specify execution providers to build.
 Each execution provider is separated by ",".
+For example, `--variants cpu,cuda`.
 Available options are cpu, cpu_openmp, mkldnn, mkldnn_openmp, mkldnn_mklml, cuda, tensorrt, ngraph.
 If not specified, build all.

 `--config`: Optional.
 ONNX runtime build configuration.
 Available options are "Debug", "MinSizeRel", "Release", "RelWithDebInfo".
 Default is "RelWithDebInfo".